trex-paxos/trex-paxos-jvm/README.md

 This repository contains a Java library that implements the Paxos algorithm as described in Leslie Lamport's 2001 paper [Paxos Made Simple](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf).
 It aims to be rigorous in terms of safety preferring to mark a node as crashed rather than ignoring any possible safety violation.

+The library is a toolkit to help you to embed logic to replicate an ordered sequence of application commands over a network.
+You can us the full set of features or just the core algorithm code.

 To use this library:

 * You will need to implement the `Journal` interface to persist the state of the algorithm.
-This can be tables (or documents or key-values) in the database that your application uses.
-That allows you to run a database transaction across the state of the algorithm and the state of your main application business logic.
+This can be tables (or documents or key-values) in your main database.
 * At this time you will need to set up the cluster membership manually.
 You will need to assign a unique node identifier to each node in the cluster.
 * This library is designed to be transport agnostic.
 Examples of plugging in network transport as either QUIC, TCP and a lean UDP implementation inspired by QUIC are planned.

-This library aims to be a toolkit to help you to not have to write much code at all to run a cluster of nodes that replicate an ordered sequence of appliation commands.
-Yet it has a modular nature so that you can assemble your own custom solution that only uses the core protocol messages and the code algorithm logic.

 At this the time:

 1. There are exhaustive brute force tests that the algorithm is never violated.
 2. There are runtime checks that the algorithm is never violated.
 3. The library will mark itself as crashed if it spots problems.
-4. There are junit tests that simulate randomized rolling network partitions 1,000 times and verifies nodes stay in sync.
+4. There are junit tests that simulate randomized rolling network partitions 1,000 times.
 5. There is not yet a full example of nodes communicating over network sockets.

 The library is therefore at the stage where the bold and brave could try it out.